-45% of the technology that companies are investing in, relates to a warehouse systems.
+45% of the technology that companies are investing in, relates to a warehouse system.
+SphereWMS Dashboard is a brand new feature and it allows the user to see orders and processes in real-time.
 This is to reduce storage inefficiencies that have previously led to high costs due to waste, including:

 - Motion Waste — Not knowing where an item is stored, leading to unnecessary movement of employees and machines to locate it.